scaleoutsean/sfc/docs/dashboards.md

 2024-05-26T10:27:06Z 12.5        PROD 12.5.0.897
 ```

 This I don't visualize, as it's not necessary for people with one cluster (not to mention SolidFire has been end-of-sale'd so it's not like anyone will fall behind when it comes to software updates).
 The purpose of collecting this measurement is to get the cluster name (`PROD` in my case) which is inserted into other measurements.

 People who have a bunch of clusters and are slow to update may want to gather these, but by now I assume everyone is on latest version because updates are rare.

 ### Drive stats (`drive_stats`)

-I develop SFC on SolidFire Demo VM so I can't produce meaningful drive statistics, but here's what's collected:
+I develop SFC on SolidFire Demo VM so I can't produce meaningful drive statistics, but here's what's collected (SQL and InfluxQL):

 ```sql
 > select * from drive_stats